 The truth is – the headlines about price gouging were inaccurate.
 So too were the comments and accusations of all too many in the DMD community.
 In part, this was because families in the DMD community were not accustomed to having any drug covered by insurance, and there was an irrational fear factor about what insurers would do when deflazacort was approved.
 Those fears were not realized.

-Now that a year has elapsed, we can see that one medicine went from being available only to a select few who could afford the complex process to get it from Europe, to now being indicated for all DMD patients and accessible by everyone who needs it.
+Now that a couple of years have elapsed, we can see that one medicine went from being available only to a select few who could afford the complex process to get it from Europe, to now being indicated for all DMD patients and accessible by everyone who needs it.
 It’s time for all of the stakeholders to thank Marathon for taking that risk for our sons.

 As President of a non-profit organization (the Foundation to Eradicate Duchenne) that exists to encourage research and development for new DMD treatments, I have a disclosure to make: my foundation’s largest investment is in a drug (currently in Phase 2 clinical trials) that hopefully will put deflazacort out of business – a different and potentially better form of a corticosteroid.
 We fight for our kids.
 All of the DMD advocates and organizations should be similarly transparent.

 Headlines are cheap.
-Facts on the ground, just a year later, are another thing entirely.
+Facts on the ground, just a couple years later, are another thing entirely.